 For most of its history Farnham Castle was the property of the Bishops of Winchester.
 It was rarely a home.
 Its location made it more a frequently-visited place for rest and recreation.

-At one time the Diocese of Winchester stretched from Southwark in London to Taunton in Somerset, and from the south bank of the River Thames to the southern coast of England, and also included the Channel Islands.
+At one time the Diocese of Winchester stretched from Southwark in London to Taunton in Somerset, and from South Oxfordshire to the southern coast of England, and also included the Channel Islands.
 Bishops therefore spent much of their time on the move, particularly on the road between their palace in Winchester and their palace in Southwark.

-Not only did Farnham provide a resting place, it also provided opportunities to hunt.
-Deer and boar were abundant in local forests and parkland, and Bishops could enjoy the sport themselves and invite those they sought to impress to join them.
-A comfortable palace in which to entertain those that could influence a career or personal wealth and status became a necessity.
+Not only did Farnham provide a convenient resting place, it also provided opportunities to hunt on horse with bow and arrow, with hawks or with hounds.
+Deer, boar and hares were abundant in local forests and parkland, and bishops could enjoy the sport themselves and invite those they sought to impress or reward to join them.
+A comfortable palace in which to entertain those that could influence a career or increase personal wealth and status, became a necessity.

 At the time of the Norman invasion in 1066, William the Conqueror inherited an Anglo-Saxon Bishop of Winchester, Bishop Stigand.
 Stigand was not favoured in Rome, but he enjoyed the wealth and status of being both Bishop of Winchester and, at the same time, Archbishop of Canterbury.
 Holding two such primary posts was classified as 'pluralism' by the Church and counter to papal law.
 Having been given and ignoring numerous commands to relinquish one or the other See, Stigand was eventually excommunicated by no fewer than five successive Popes.